awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: Array of [Tmpfs](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_Tmpfs.html) objects
 Required: No
 `containerPath`
-The absolute file path where the tmpfs volume will be mounted\.
+The absolute file path where the tmpfs volume is to be mounted\.
 Type: String
 Required: Yes
 `mountOptions`